Call for Papers

 Secondary Themes

-• Motivation, engagement, and autonomy in online language learning (AI-based motivational strategies; gamification and personalized challenges; impact of personalization on engagement and retention; project-based and collaborative learning…)
+- Motivation, engagement, and autonomy in online language learning (AI-based motivational strategies; gamification and personalised challenges; impact of personalisation on engagement and retention; project-based and collaborative learning…)

 Submission Guidelines